All Episodes

 I mean, that's the end result.

-I don't know that was the objective.
+I don't know if that was the objective.

-No, just wait till you hear it and then you can start poking holes at it.
+No, just wait till you hear it, and then you can start poking holes at it.

 Don't start poking holes at it before I've told you what I think.